marlosirapuan/cra-template-typescript-standard-prettier/template/README.md

 **IMPORTANT**

-Due to an eslint config limitation **you have to install all dependencies** that this config uses manually with:
+Due to an eslint config limitation **you have to install all dependencies** that this config uses manually with (inside the project):

 ```sh
 yarn setup